Julien-Blanc-tgcm/indexed_array/docs/safeinitialization.md

     safe_arg<Color::white>(0xFFFFFF)}; // compiles without error
 ```

+A parallel can be done between *safe-initialization* and *designated initializers*.
+*designated initializers* are used to initialize an aggregate using the field names,
+*safe-initialization* is used to initialize an indexed array using the array indices.

+It is, however, a bit stricter than *designated initializiers* in that it requires both
+the order to be respected (like *designated initializers*) and all elements to be initialized
+(unlike *designated initializers*).

 ## Safe Arg

 `safe_arg` is a tag type, that allows static checking of order of arguments.
 The constructor